-- (1) A person conducting a business or undertaking at a workplace must ensure that a hazardous chemical is correctly labelled in accordance with regulation 335 if the hazardous chemical is: - (a) manufactured at the workplace; or

-(b) transferred or decanted from its original container at the workplace.
+- (1) A person conducting a business or undertaking at a workplace must ensure that a hazardous chemical is correctly labelled in accordance with regulation 335 if the hazardous chemical is: - (a) manufactured at the workplace; or - (b) transferred or decanted from its original container at the workplace.

-- (1A) Subregulation (1) does not apply to a hazardous chemical if the chemical: - (a) was manufactured, or transferred or decanted from its original container at the workplace, before 1 January 2017; and - (b) was, at the time it was manufactured, or transferred or decanted from its original container at the workplace, labelled in accordance with the National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] as in force at that time.
+- (1A) Subregulation (1) does not apply to a hazardous chemical: - (a) manufactured at the workplace, or transferred or decanted from its original container at the workplace, before 1 January 2017 that was, at the time it was manufactured, or transferred or decanted from its original container, labelled in accordance with the National Code of Practice for the Labelling of Workplace Substances [NOHSC: 2012 (1994)] as in force at that time; or - (b) manufactured at the workplace before 1 January 2023 that was, at the time it was manufactured, labelled in accordance with GHS 3; or - (c) transferred or decanted from its original container at the workplace that was: - (i) manufactured or imported before 1 January 2023; and - (ii) at the time it was manufactured or imported, labelled in accordance with GHS 3.